 How Pine AI Can Help You Contact USPS

 Step 1: Tell us your issue.
-Describe what is going on with your USPS shipment or account.
-We will ask for a few details to get started, nothing complicated.
+Describe what's going wrong with your USPS situation.
+We'll ask for a few details to get started, like your tracking number and delivery address.